Joseph-Lai21/TaiwaneseYoYoWebsite/README.md

 # Taiwanese YoYo Website

-This website is an educational platform designed to teach the art of the **Taiwanese yo-yo (diabolo)** through a level-based curriculum.
+This website is an educational platform designed to teach the art of the **Taiwanese yoyo (diabolo/Chinese yoyo)** through a level-based curriculum.
 Learners can progress from beginner to advanced levels using video tutorials from multiple instructors.

 ---